argumentcomputer/LSpec/README.md

 ## The `lspec` binary

-Suppose you want to create multiple test files, each with their own test suite.
+Suppose you want to create multiple test files, each with a separate test suite.
 Create a folder called `Tests` in the root directory of your project and then:

-1. Add Lean files similar to the `Tests.lean` example above
+1. Add Lean files similar to the `Tests.lean` example above.
-2. Compile the LSpec binary with `lake compile LSpec`
+2. Compile the LSpec binary with `lake build LSpec`.
-3. Run the binary with `./lean_packages/LSpec/build/bin/lspec`
+3. Run the binary with `./lean_packages/LSpec/build/bin/lspec`.

 The `lspec` binary triggers a `lake build` automatically, which takes care of interactive tests created with the `#lspec` command.

-After building your package, the `lspec` binary searches for and recursively runs Lean files inside `Tests` directory.
-It allows to add folders inside `Tests` to create your own file structure.
+After building your package, the `lspec` binary searches for and recursively runs Lean files inside the `Tests` directory.
+It allows adding folders inside `Tests` to create a custom file structure.

 For this to work, all of your Lean files used in the tests must be built when `lake build` is called.

 ## Using LSpec on CI

 To integrate LSpec to GitHub workflows, create the file `.github/workflows/lspec.yml` with the content:

 ```yml
 name: "LSpec CI"